Multimedia Programs: Online or In-Person

 Songs in the Life of Abraham Lincoln

 Abraham Lincoln was a man of remarkable determination, compassion, honesty, humor, and melancholy.
 This program celebrates the 16th president of the United States through the music he cherished.
-From a childhood on the American frontier to a presidency that changed the course of history, Lincoln's life unfolds through these Old World, play party, minstrel, campaign, slave, Civil War, and sentimental songs.
+From a childhood on the American frontier to a presidency that changed the course of history, Lincoln's life unfolds through historic images and music, including Old World, play party, minstrel, campaign, slave, Civil War, and sentimental songs.

 ________________________________________________________